Accelerating Optimal Experimental Design for Robust Synchronization of Uncertain Kuramoto Oscillator Model Using Machine Learning: Overview of Optimal Experimental Design Strategy for the Uncertain Kuramoto Model

-as the experiment $(i^*,j^*)$ is expected to most effectively reduce the objective uncertainty among all potential experiments.
-In practice, rather than performing a single best experiment, we may perform a sequence of experiments prioritized by \eqref{eq:oed}.
-In theory, $R\left(i,j\right)$ will have to be re-estimated after performing the predicted optimal experiment and observing its outcome, as it changes the uncertainty class, hence the expected remaining MOCU for the potential subsequent experiments.
-However, empirically, $R(i,j)$ computed based on the original uncertainty class $\mathcal{A}$ is a robust indicator of the efficacy of the potential experiments, which we will demonstrate in Sec.~\ref{sec:oed_ml}.
+So, how should we prioritize the potential $N \choose 2$ experiments?
+Naturally, the optimal choice will be to choose the experiment with the smallest ${R\left(i, j\right)}$: \be \left(i^\ast, j^\ast\right)=\argmin_{\left(i,j\right)\in\mathbf{\mathcal{E}}} R\left(i,j\right), \ee as experiment $\left(i^*,j^*\right)$ is expected to most effectively reduce the objective uncertainty among all potential experiments.
+In practice, rather than performing a single best experiment, we may perform a sequence of experiments prioritized by~\eqref{eq:oed}.
+In theory, $R\left(i,j\right)$ needs to be re-estimated after performing the predicted optimal experiment and observing its outcome, as it changes the uncertainty class, hence the expected remaining MOCU for the potential subsequent experiments.
+However, empirically, $R\left(i,j\right)$ computed based on the original uncertainty class $\mathbf{\mathcal{A}}$ is a robust indicator of the efficacy of the potential experiments, which we will demonstrate in Sec.~\ref{sec:oed_ml}.